ArabianDeveloper/Cyborg/outline.md

         4. clipper

-- uncomplate:
+- uncomplete:
-    1. Dowload the game
+    1. Download the game
     2. Start A live stream
     3. Follow your Friends
-    4. Online and offline users
+    4. Online and Offline users

-    5. Next url in login
-    6. The styling of the pages:
+    5. The styling of pages:
+        3. login
         1. password change
         2. password reset
-        3. login

-    7. searching
+        4. search
-    8. Details page styling
+        5. Details page